OWASP/threat-dragon/dev-notes.md

 1. create the release in [OWASP desktop repo](https://github.com/OWASP/threat-dragon-desktop) using tag v1.3
 1. add the release notes to this release
 1. attach installer files to this release
+1. list SHA256 for each installer file: .exe, .dmg, .deb, .rpm, .snap and .AppImage